ethersphere/swarm/swarm/pss/README.md

 ### TOPICS

-An encrypted envelope of a pss messages always contains a Topic.
+An encrypted envelope of a pss message always contains a Topic.
 This is pss' way of determining which message handlers to dispatch messages to.
 The topic of a message is only visible for the node(s) who can decrypt the message.

 This "topic" is not like the subject of an email message, but a hash-like arbitrary 4 byte value.
 A valid topic can be generated using the `pss_*ToTopic` API methods.